24 in 24: Last Chef Standing

 24 in 24: Last Chef Standing is an American cooking competition show on the Food Network, hosted by Michael Symon and Esther Choi.
 It features 24 chefs who compete during a 24-hour period in eight shifts with 24 challenges.

 The show was renewed for a second season, which premiered in April 2025.

+The show was renewed for a third season, which is currently running in April 2026.

 Format

 The show features 24 chefs competing in eight 3-hour shifts to undertake a total of 24 challenges.
-The challenges cover a wide range of culinary skills: speed, adaptability, resourcefulness, teamwork, artistry, risk taking, simplicity, and elevation.
-The order of the shifts vary between the seasons, but the first (speed) and last (elevation) remain the same.
+The challenges cover a wide range of culinary skills, and the order in which these skills are tested varies from one season to the next.

-Some challenges award a cash prize to the winner, while others confer an advantage to be used later or allow a chef to sit out in a "Break Room" until the beginning of the next shift.
-The winner of the final challenge receives $50,000 cash and a trip to Hawaii valued at $24,000 (season 1) or $75,000 cash (season 2).
+Some challenges award a cash prize to the winner, while others confer an advantage to be used later or allow one or more chefs to sit out in a "Break Room" for part or all of the current shift.
+The winner of the final challenge receives $50,000 cash and a trip to Hawaii valued at $24,000 (season 1), $75,000 cash (season 2), or $100,000 cash (season 3).